 If you are looking for a cheaper option, hostels are where you should stay.
 Booking your accommodations with a local hostel is a wonderful option for solo travelers and groups of backpackers alike.
 Prices are as low as one US dollar per night!
 Also, an incredible perk about hostels is the relationships that you will form.
 Travelers from all over the world choose to rest their heads at a hostel, and there is no telling who you will meet.
 Additionally, a lot of hostels offer communal meals and group outings such as city tours, night club tours, etc.

-However, if you are looking for your own, personal space but don’t want to book a luxury hotel, check out AirBnB.
+However, if you are looking for your own, personal space but don’t want to book a luxury hotel.
 You can book anything from private rooms with shared common spaces to your own personal apartment or home.
-AirBnB hosts are known for their hospitality and are guaranteed to provide you with some unique recommendations for things to do in the city.
+Local hosts are known for their hospitality and are guaranteed to provide you with some unique recommendations for things to do in the city.